Guan-JW/HOCO/README.md

 ## Run example

 The source code of the three HC schemes is in the directory `src/Compress_methods`, and the code of operating on uncompressed data is in the directory `src/Origin`.
-The uncompressed datasets are located in the directory `input/Original`, including 19NSR, COV19, DBLP, and a 2.1GB Wikipedia dataset.

 Run the code as follows.